lyteword/chspurgeon-tod/volume-2/psalm-27.md

 **Verse 9.** 1.
 Desertion deprecated in all its forms.

-2\.Experience pleaded.
+2\.
+Experience pleaded.

-3\.Divine aid implored.
+3\.
+Divine aid implored.

 **Verse 9.** The horror of saints at the hell of sinners. *James Scot.*